-Well, Walk to Work Day is a chance to change up your routine, add a little more time to it, and see how a slower start to your day can lead to a more efficient life overall.
-In this age of growing awareness about how being sedentary effects our health, walking to work can make a huge difference in our lives, and our lifespans.
+Well, Walk to Work Day is a chance to change up that routine, add a little more time to it, and see how a slower start to the day that incorporates a brisk walk can lead to a more efficient life overall.
+In this age of growing awareness about how being sedentary affects a person’s health, walking to work can make a huge difference in people’s lives, and their lifespans.

 History of Walk To Work Day

-In a world where we so often forget that there’s more to life than working and sleeping, this extra time can help us take time to appreciate the things we usually miss.
-Whether it’s just the feel of the wind on our skin, the sun overhead, the rain falling down, the sound of birds or just the activity and life of the city around us, Walk to Work Day helps to reconnect us with our environment in some very important ways.
+In a world where people so often forget that there’s more to life than working and sleeping, this extra time can help them take time to appreciate the things that they usually miss.
+Whether it’s just the feel of the wind on the skin, the sun overhead, the rain falling down, the sound of birds or just the activity and life of the city all around, Walk to Work Day helps to reconnect people with their environment in some very important ways.

 How to Celebrate Walk to Work Day

 Set the car keys down, set the alarm for a little bit earlier, pack up a breakfast that can be eaten on the go, and plot the route to get to work (don’t forget that there are often shortcuts for those who are on foot that cars can’t take!).

 Those are the first steps to your Walk to Work Day experience, and here are some more ideas that might be useful in observance of this day:

 Just because you drive a certain way to work every day does not mean that’s the best way to walk.
 Certain roads and highways do not allow pedestrians, while others might not have adequate walking paths or sidewalks.
 The good news is that sometimes people on foot can take shortcuts that cars can’t.
 For instance, pedestrians can go whichever way they want on a one-way street.
 So pull up a map app on that smartphone, get the route planned out ahead of time and get excited about Walk to Work Day.